JamesWebDev/JamesWebDev/WebPackTutorial/README.md

 - Copying files without modifying/bundling/transpiling them
 - ~~Cleanup/removal of old build files~~
 - Uglify prod build
-- A fully functional angularjs, typescript, scss, webpack2 production ready example; with images, fonts, using new and old sytle js libraries.
+- A fully functional angularjs, typescript, scss, webpack2 production ready example; with images, fonts, using new and old style js libraries.
 - Cover differences in webpack when writing a js library vs a website.

 ## System Setup